MadeleineC/TheYummyDataProject/README.md

 <h3>Which neighborhoods have populations of the target market based on income? </h3>

 We can see that generally-speaking, incomes rise as you move from East Austin to West Austin.
 Median income is very low in 78712 and 78705 zip codes, which makes sense given that they are close to UT.
+Given that our client's restaurant is a low-end restaurant ($), we will likely eliminate zip code brackets that are particularly high income presuming that customers with higher discretionary income will likely choose to frequent higher-end restaurants.

 <h4>Taco Restaurant Density by Median Income*</h4>